 A third way to obtain business equipment is buying it outright without borrowing or leasing.

-4. What Are The Pros And Cons of Financing?
+4. What Are The Pros And Cons of Equipment Financing?

 Equipment financing pros: